EndrisMoh/ssl-https-on-haproxy-load_balancer/README.md

 sudo apt install -y certbot python3-certbot-nginx
 ```

-* The python3-certbot-nginx package is a plugin that allows Cerbot to work with Nginx.
+* The python3-certbot-nginx package is a plugin that allows Certbot to work with Nginx.
 With certbot installed, we can now proceed to obtain the SSL certificate.

 ### Step 2) Obtaining SSL Certificate

 * Let’s Encrypt provides a number of ways to obtain SSL Certificates using various plugins.
 Most of the plugins only assist in obtaining the certificate which requires manual configuration of the web server.
 These plugins are called ‘authenticators’ because they merely check whether the server should be issued a certificate.
 * As such, you need to ensure that no service is listening on port 80.
-To check which services are listening on port 80, run the command.
+To check which services are listening on port 80, run this command.

 ```
 $ netstat -na | grep ':80.*LISTEN'